SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 #### D_LOCATION_QC

 Records are added to this table in order to track checks or changes to locations (and associated intervals) within the database.
 This is used to prevent unnecessary re-examination of data for possibly problematic data for locations that have already been checked or corrected.
 The marked check/correction can be table-general (e.g. pumptest and pumping rates) through table-field specific (e.g. screen top and bottom depths).
 This is indicated by the CHECK_CODE (indicating the actual check performed) and CHECK_PROCESS_CODE (indicating the success or failure, in various ways, of the check or correction).
 These are referenced through R_CHECK_CODE and R_CHECK_PROCESS_CODE.
 Note that there will (likely) be multiple records per location as each could describe a separate check undertaken (and possibly at another date, as indicated by PROCESS_DATE).
 The INT_ID should only be populated when the check is performed against an interval (linked to a location).
 An additional COMMENT can be included to more fully describe the information being evaluated.

+#### D_LOCATION_SPATIAL

+This table holds the SPAT_ID (linked to D_LOCATION_SPATIAL_HIST) which is considered current to the location.
+The view V_SYS_LOC_COORDS will use this relationship to return these coordinates and elevation for this location.

+#### D_LOCATION_SPATIAL_HIST

+This table tracks changes in the coordinates for a particular location.
+All coordinates that have been assigned/used by a location should be stored here;
+the current coordinates will be indicated through the LOC_ID/SPAT_ID values in D_LOCATION_SPATIAL.
+The QA codes for both coordinate and elevation data will also be represented here.

+The X and Y fields are the default coordinates for the program and should match LOC_COORD_EASTING and LOC_COORD_NORTHING (respectively) in D_LOCATION (i.e. they are all UTM Zone 17, NAD83 datum coordinates; this will be matched with a '26917' value in EPSG_CODE).
+Their equivalent latitude and longitude values (also with a datum of NAD83) are also stored here (and accessed by applications whose default coordinates are latitude/longitude).
+Additional EPSG codes may be specifed for the LAT and LONG fields as well as the _OUOM fields.

+The LOC_COORD_HIST_CODE and LOC_ELEV_CODE field are used to track the source of the possible changes in the coordinate and elevation values.
+Comments concerning the coordinate source and method(s) used can be found in LOC_COORD_METHOD, LOC_ELEV_METHOD, LOC_COORD_COMMENT and LOC_ELEV_COMMENT.
+The LOC_COORD_DATE and LOC_ELEV_DATE will match if the source of each set of values was the same; they will otherwise pertain to their souce data (for example in the case where an elevation is from a specified DEM - the LOC_ELEV_DATE should match the this data source).

 #### D_LOCATION_SUMMARY